Faith

 Some came in fancy, polished metal cases, some in plain plastic ones.
 A few showed up sans protective cases, the Hebrew letters shin and daled and yud plainly visible on the outside of small parchment sheets.

-For four days last week, dozens of mezuzot were left, usually anonymously at night, in a child’s small, bright red plastic container.
+During the month of November, dozens of mezuzot were left, usually anonymously at night, in a bright red plastic container.
 The container sat in the corner of Rabbi Yehuda and Laurie Minchenberg’s front porch, behind a potted plant, up four brick-lined steps on a quiet side street in Passaic, New Jersey.

-The campaign was initiated on short notice by Rabbi Menachem Kahn, a rosh Kollel and mezuzah expert who lives in Brooklyn’s heavily Charedi Flatbush neighborhood.
+The campaign was initiated on short notice by Rabbi Menachem Kahn, a rosh kollel and mezuzah expert who lives in Brooklyn.

 In a conversation with an Israeli colleague shortly after the war started, Rabbi Kahn learned that many IDF bases—largely for budgetary reasons—lacked a sufficient number of kosher mezuzot.

-The rabbi decided to collect them, have them checked by trained sofrim (Torah scribes), send them to Israel and mount them on IDF doorposts as soon as possible.
+The rabbi decided to collect them, have them checked by trained sofrim, send them to Israel and mount them on IDF doorposts as soon as possible.

 “We believe that a mezuzah adds extra protection,” says Miriam Sheril, who coordinated the mezuzah collection effort at four sites in the Passaic/Clifton area.

-As of early last week, volunteers in more than a dozen US and Canadian cities—like the Minchenbergs—had collected enough scrolls and financial contributions, to send at least 5,000 mezuzot to Israel, Rabbi Kahn says.
+As of this writing in late November, volunteers in more than a dozen US and Canadian cities—like the Minchenbergs—had collected enough scrolls and financial contributions, to send at least 5,000 mezuzot to Israel, Rabbi Kahn says.
 “Every day we’re getting more . . . the campaign just took off.”
 He will keep going, he says, as long as the donated mezuzot keep coming in.

-Rabbi Kahn has spread the word about his mezuzah-drive largely vis social media, via his Merkaz HaSeforim organization.
+Rabbi Kahn has spread the word about his mezuzah-drive largely via social media.

 “We’re just answering a need,” Rabbi Kahn says.
 “Every single door on a base needs a mezuzah.

-“A mezuzah,” he says, “is a shmira for the soldier, a protection.
+“A mezuzah,” he says, “is a shemirah for the soldier, a protection.
 It’s like a helmet.”

 Steve Lipman is a frequent contributor to Jewish Action.